muldjord/skyscraper/README.md

 * Change 'reqRemaining' variable to work better when Skyscraper is supposed to clean up and exit
 * Make it possible to customize which entries are updated in the gamelist.xml file.
 So a user can ask Skyscraper to ONLY scrape, for instance, release dates and leave the rest of the nodes intact
 * Add '--replace' for use with ranged scraping.
 So it will write the gamelist, but only for those entries that are in the range.
 The rest are kept from the existing gamelist entries.
-* Make priorities.xml work from base import folder even with platform subfolder present.

 #### Version 2.8.0 (In progress, unreleased)
 * Now tries to preserve EmulationStaton gamelist.xml metadata unless new incoming data exists
 * Now tries to preserve AttractMode romlist metadata unless new incoming data exists
 * Improved terminal output a bit with fflush and progress dots
+* Now looks for 'definitions.dat' in base import folder before trying import/[platform] folder

 #### Version 2.7.8 (21st October 2018)
 * Added CRC32 checksum attribute to 'screenscraper' pass